d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 and to dial up your vigilance more aggressively when the stakes are high and your dataset size is small.
-When running a series of benchmark challenges, it's often good practice to maintain several test sets so that after each round, the old test set can be demoted to a validation set.
+When running a series of benchmark challenges, it is often good practice to maintain several test sets so that after each round, the old test set can be demoted to a validation set.